-- The INDICAIDTM COVID-19 Rapid Antigen Test can be used to test direct anterior nasal swab specimens. - The INDICAIDTM COVID-19 Rapid Antigen Test should be ordered for the detection of SARS-CoV-2 antigens by a healthcare provider. - The INDICAIDTM COVID-19 Rapid Antigen Test is authorized for individuals who are suspected of COVID-19 by their healthcare provider within the first five (5) days of symptoms onset when tested at least twice over three days with at least 48 hours between tests or from individuals without symptoms or other epidemiological reasons to suspect COVID-19 when tested at least three times over five days with at least 48 hours between tests. - The INDICAIDTM COVID-19 Rapid Antigen Test is authorized for use in laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet requirements to perform moderate, high or waived complexity tests. - The INDICAIDTM COVID-19 Rapid Antigen Test is authorized for use at the Point of Care (POC), i.e., in patient care settings operating under a CLIA Certificate of Waiver, Certificate of Compliance, or Certificate of Accreditation. - Please refer to the INDICAIDTM COVID-19 Rapid Antigen Test Instructions for Use for additional information. - There is a higher chance of false negative results with antigen tests than with laboratory-based molecular tests due to the lower sensitivity of the test technology.
+- The INDICAID[TM] COVID-19 Rapid Antigen At-Home Test is authorized for non-prescription home use with self-collected anterior nasal (nares) swab samples from individuals aged 14 years or older or adult collected anterior nasal (nares) swab samples from individual aged two years or older. - The INDICAID[TM] COVID-19 Rapid Antigen At-Home Test is authorized for individuals with symptoms of COVID-19 within the first 6 days of symptom onset when tested at least twice over three days with at least 48 hours between tests, and for individuals without symptoms or other epidemiological reasons to suspect COVID-19, when tested at least three times over five days with at least 48 hours between tests. - There is a higher chance of false negative results with antigen tests than with laboratorybased molecular tests due to the lower sensitivity of the test technology.
 This means that there is a higher chance this test will give a false negative result in an individual with COVID-19 as compared to a molecular test, especially in samples with low viral load.